Dog Travel & Dog Relocation

 Dog Relocation by Air

 Many airlines cater to animal-friendly travel with special programs and PBS Pet Travel will ensure your dog is completely safe and comfortable during transit.
+Furthermore, we will ensure your dog has all the correct paperwork and a pet passport should they need one.
 Whilst it is sometimes unavoidable that your pet will be nervous, just like us humans are when we fly, every aspect of their welfare will be considered before, during and after their journey.

 If your pet is of a nervous disposition you can always discuss sedatives and anti-anxiety mediation to comfort your dog.
 These must only be prescribed from your dog’s vet.
 As pet travel experts, PBS Pet Travel will ensure your dog receives their medication before their flight, likely disguised inside a yummy treat!